-Perhaps the first concern when making your decision is the unit's meal capacity.
+Perhaps the first consideration as you choose a meal delivery cart should be the specified meal capacity.
 Determined using plate or tray count, the capacity of the unit you choose should correlate with the number of meals that will need to be distributed in one trip.
 The smallest models accommodate about a dozen meals, while the largest can hold more than a hundred.

 Material and Construction